Computing Vertex and Edge Connectivity of Graphs Embedded with Crossings: Graphs with Small Ribbon Radius

-\begin{proof} Let $v,w$ be two consecutive endpoints of $c$.
-We first construct an arbitrary ribbon walk $W$ at $c$: walk along $e^\times$ to $v$, then along any $G$-respecting path from $v$ to $w$ (this exists since $G$ is connected), and then along $(e')^\times$ back to $c$.
-We will convert $W$ into another walk $W'$ at $c$ (not necessarily a ribbon-walk) that strictly stays within $\mathcal{B}(c,r_c)$.

-The boundary $\mathcal{Z}(c,r_c)$ of $\mathcal{B}(c,r_c)$ induces a plane subgraph of $G^\times$.
-Since $r_c>0$, vertex $c$ is strictly inside one face $f_c$ of this plane subgraph.
-Assume that $W$ goes strictly outside face $f_c$.
-This means that some cycle $Z$ (within the boundary of $f_c$) contains $c$ strictly inside and some other vertex of $W$ strictly outside.
-Therefore $W$ reaches a vertex $z$ on $Z$, and then goes strictly outside $Z$ (Figure~\ref{fig:gamma_plus_alpha:outside}).
-But to return to $c$, walk $W$ must return to cycle $Z$ at some point later.
-We can therefore re-route $W$ by walking along cycle $Z$, hence stay on the boundary of $f_c$ throughout.
-We repeat at all places where $W$ goes outside $f_c$ to get the new walk $W'$.
+\begin{proof} Let $W$ be any ribbon-loop at $c$ (this exists because $G$ is connected, and any ribbon defines a ribbon-loop).
+We will convert $W$ into a walk $W'$ at $c$ (not necessarily a ribbon-loop) that strictly stays within $\mathcal{B}(c,r_c)$.
+Since $r_c>0$, vertex $c$ is strictly inside one face $f_c$ of the boundary-graph $\mathcal{Z}(c,r_c)$.
+Assume that $W$ goes outside face $f_c$.
+Then there is circuit $Z \subseteq \mathcal{Z}(c,r_c)$ such that $c$ is inside and some other vertex of $W$ is outside $Z$.
+But to return to $c$, walk $W$ must return to $Z$ at some later point.
+We can therefore re-route $W$ by walking along circuit $Z$ (Figure~\ref{fig:gamma_plus_alpha:outside}).
+By repeating at all instances where $W$ goes outside $f_c$, we get the walk $W' \subseteq \mathcal{B}(c,r_c)$.